bounswe/bounswe2023group6/reports/m1_group6.md

 - **Individual Contribution Reports: ** Although the RAM shows who contributed on building which parts of the project, it could be quite misleading.
 Some tasks might have required more effort than others, which cannot be concluded just by looking at the RAM, but additional information is required to assess the effort of individuals.
 ICRs serve exactly this purpose.

 - **Software:** We were asked to build two applications one for mobile and the other for the web.
 Therefore we divided into three equal teams: backend, mobile, and frontend to meet the expactations properly.
 We believe that our teams successfully met the requirements of the first milestone’s targets.
 Our backend team started the development first and exposed some endpoints for the other teams to develop their ends on them.
 After building the basis, all teams made some adjustments in their end for better integration among the teams.
 Finally, the application is successfully deployed and can be accessed through the [link]( http://game-lounge.com/home).

+### 6. The Requirements Addressed in Milestone 1
+- 1.1.1.1 Guests shall provide their full name, a valid username, an unregistered, a valid password to sign up.
+- 1.1.1.3 Users shall be able to login and logout to platform.
+- 1.1.1.4 Users shall be able to reset, and change their passwords.
+- 2.1.1 The platform shall use HTTPS protocol.
+- 2.1.3 All sensitive user data, such as passwords, shall be encrypted using a salted hashing algorithm(such as SHA-256).
+- 2.3.1 Language of the platform shall be English.